Sukhman Gill

 Sukhman Singh Gill (born 1998 or 1999) is a Canadian politician who has served as a member of Parliament for Abbotsford—South Langley since 2025.
 A member of the Conservative Party, he was elected in the 2025 federal election after a contentious process for the Conservative nomination with Mike de Jong.
 He is a local farmer, being raised on a farm near Abbotsford.
 He is of Indian heritage, with his family originating from Bukanwala village near Moga, India.

+At the time of the 2025 Canadian federal election, he lived in Langley.